Here are several miscellaneous parameters.

 HANDLE_PRAGMA_PACK_PUSH_POP

-and #pragma
+#pragma pack(push,n) and #pragma

-pragma specifies the maximum alignment
+pack(pop).
+The pack(push,n) pragma specifies the maximum alignment

 (in bytes) of fields within a structure, in much the same way as the

-and __packed__
+__aligned__ and __packed__ __attribute__s do.
+A

 pack value of zero resets the behavior to the default.
 Successive